michurin/warehouse/go/tbot/README.md

 ## Known issues

-- Some engine API methods are using both body and query parameters.
+- Some engine API methods are using both POST-body and query parameters.
 It's against standards.
 However I haven't invented something more convenient and standard yet.
+- Engine API uses non-standard method `RUN`.
+It allows by standards, however it doesn't seem inevitable.
 - Engine doesn't retry any requests to Telegram API.
 Looks like issue.
 However, Telegram API doesn't provide any idempotency keys, and engine doesn't save state between restarts.
 It seems you have to solve this issue somehow else.
 - It hasn't been tested on MS Windows and FreeBSD.
 - The engine doesn't support persistent storage.
 You have to save state if you need by yourself.